LadySith/30DaysOfCode-Javascript/README.md

 # 30DaysOfCode-Javascript
-My javascript solutions to the 30 Days Of Code challenge on HackerRank.
+My javascript (and C#) solutions to the 30 Days Of Code challenge on HackerRank.